fenago/generative-adversarial-networks/chapter_20/Lab_16.md

 - How to train a semi-supervised GAN from scratch on MNIST and load and use the trained classifier for making predictions.

+## Next
+This was the final tutorial in this part.
+In the next part, you will discover image-to-image translation with GAN models.

+## Part VI
+## Image Translation

+## Overview

+In this part you will discover how to develop GAN models for image-to-image translation with paired and unpaired image datasets using the Pix2Pix and CycleGAN approaches.
+The models in this part are somewhat complex, therefore we will carefully step through their description, development, and finally application in separate chapters.
+After reading the chapters in this part, you will know:

+- The Pix2Pix approach to modeling paired image-to-image translation (Chapter 21).
+- How to implement the PatchGAN discriminator and U-Net generator of the Pix2Pix architecture (Chapter 22).
+- How to develop a Pix2Pix application for transforming satellite photos to Google maps, and the reverse (Chapter 23).
+- The CycleGAN approach to modeling unpaired image-to-image translation (Chapter 24).
+- How to implement the PatchGAN discriminator and Encoder-Decoder generator of the CycleGAN architecture (Chapter 25).
+- How to develop a CycleGAN application for transforming photos of horses to zebra, and the reverse (Chapter 26)